Vision Loss from Traumatic Brain Injuries

 If a person faces these difficult issues because of another individual’s careless mistakes, the accident victim may be entitled to compensation from the party at fault to cover the resulting from the traumatic brain injury and ensuing vision damage.

 Blindness, double vision, and other vision problems resulting from a traumatic brain injury can leave you with substantial financial burdens from medical expenses and the cost of managing a vision disability.
 However, if your injury was caused by someone else, he or she may be obligated to cover these expenses.
-To learn more how we may be able to help you prepare a claim, contact a New York City injury attorney of Hach & Rose, LLP, at (212) 779-0057 today.
+To learn more how our our attorneys may be able to help you prepare a claim, contact a New York City traumatic brain injury attorney of Hach & Rose, LLP, at (212) 779-0057 today.